adesombergh/CV/README.md

 Period | Where | What
 ------------ | -------------|---------------
-2018 - present  | FaqBot | Back-End Development
+2018 - present  | PridEmotion | Development of dedicated chat and video-chat application to connect psychologists and patients.
+Techs: JavaScript, Meteor, NodeJS, MongoDB, Ubuntu.
-2018  | BeCode |Development of a 3D modeling web application used to build furniture and/or spaces using a wood module.
+2017 - 2018  | BeCode | Development of a 3D modeling web application used to build furniture and/or spaces using a wood module.
 Techs: JavaScript, Angular, Ionic.
 2016 - 2018 |  Free-lance | Development of a (SaaS) bar management app to calculate salaries and tally the cash registers.
-Techs: Laravel, Vue.JS, Bulma.
+Techs: PHP, WordPress, JavaScript, SQL.
-2016 - 2018 |  Free-lance | Development of some open-source front-end snippets such as Camembert.js.
+2016 - 2018 |  Free-lance | Design and development of websites using several tools such as WordPress. tamaris-tamaya.be, almupano.be, 10emearte.be, olivenoire.co, desombergh.be
 2011 - 2017 |	Café Maison du Peuple | Manager and bartender.
 2008 - 2016 | Free-lance | Self-produced photography exhibitions with an artist collective.
 Video shooting, video editing and video post-production.
 2011 | Free-lance | Creation of a blog in all it’s aspects (front, back, content) to review a 14 months South-America tour in a VW Combi.